bitovi/academy/src/react-vite/09-making-http-requests/making-http-requests.md

 ### Effect callback function

 The first argument of `useEffect` is a function, often referred to as the “effect” function.
 This is where you perform your side effects, such as fetching data, setting up a subscription, or manually changing the DOM in React components.

 The key aspect of this function is that it’s executed after the component renders.
 The effects in `useEffect` don’t block the browser from updating the screen, leading to more responsive UIs.

 This effect function can optionally return another function, known as the “cleanup” function.
 The cleanup function is useful for performing any necessary cleanup activities when the component unmounts or before the component re-renders and the effect is re-invoked.
 Common examples include clearing timers, canceling network requests, or removing event listeners.

 ### The dependency array

 The second argument of `useEffect` is an array, called the “dependency array”, which determines when your effect function should be called.
 The behavior of the effect changes based on the contents of this array:

 Consider three scenarios based on the dependency array:

 #### Empty dependency array (`[]`)

 If the dependency array is an empty array, the effect runs once after the initial render.

 @sourceref dependency-array-empty.tsx
 @highlight 11-17, only

 #### Array with values

 When you include values (variables, props, state) in the dependency array, the effect will only re-run if those specific values change between renders.
 This selective execution can optimize performance by avoiding unnecessary work.

 @sourceref dependency-array-with-values.tsx
 @highlight 4, 7-8, only

 #### No dependency array

 If the dependency array is omitted, the effect runs after every render of the component.
+This should not be needed.

 @sourceref dependency-array-undefined.tsx
 @highlight 8, only